minimal3dp/fdm-simulator/README.md

 Multi-Material Bond: Predicts ABS+PETG interface tensile strength.

 Composite Filaments: Predicts tensile strength (MPa) and elastic modulus (GPa) for reinforced filaments.

+**NEW in v12: Parameter Sensitivity Analysis**
+- Click "Analyze Sensitivity" to quantify parameter impact on outputs
+- Uses one-at-a-time (OAT) perturbation method (±10% variation)
+- See which parameters matter most for your specific configuration
+- Visual impact bars ranked from most to least sensitive
+- Helps prioritize which parameters to optimize or tightly control
+- Works with all 9 models to guide print quality improvements

 2. Optimizer Tab